isaacbatista26/Tetris-Game-Puzzle/README.md

 ## Feedback

-If you have any feedback, please reach out to us at rrafaelcarvalhoj@gmail.com
+If you have any feedback, please reach out to us at: rrafaelcarvalhoj@gmail.com isaacbatista2266@gmail.com eng.limaluis@gmail.com